prahaladbelavadi/info/twitter-game.md

 ----------------------------

-Correction: I'm still chicken about what people think; I want to reply to two threads on twitter rn: One on dating and other on chocolate recommendations; And I still can't bring myself to do it; This might not be a good idea after all
+Correction: I'm still chicken about what people think; I want to reply to two threads on twitter rn: One on dating and other on chocolate recommendations; And I still can't bring myself to do it; This might not be a good idea after all; And I have 352 Followers